chenmnkken/ballade/schema.md

 Different data type have different types validation auxiliary options.
 There are also some options is general.

+Array and Object is not have validation auxiliary options, because Array and Object both is Mixed type, the Mixed type is not validation.

 **General Options**

 * `$required` *Boolean*